top of page

 “The ostensible rationale for provincial levies is to fund a portion of public schooling, but in fact property taxes are often simply part of provincial general revenue – they are not always earmarked for education.”
 (4)

-The provincial governments need to discontinue the use of a property tax levy to fund education when the appropriate source of funding, for the delivery of education from the province, is through provincial income taxes and/or provincial sales taxes – not municipal property taxes.
+The provincial governments need to discontinue the use of a property tax levy to fund education when the appropriate source of funding, for the delivery of education from the province, is through provincial corporate taxes and/or natural resource royalty and taxes – not municipal property taxes.

 [5] Provincial property tax levies are ill-suited to meeting the demands of delivering a service as important as education; which is the exclusive responsibility of the provincial governments and under the constitutional division of powers contained within section 93 of the Constitution Act, 1867.
 Although throughout Canada; it appears that the provincial governments want all the benefits afforded by the constitution but without actually delivering on those same constitutional responsibilities.